MIRAvzw/qt-brisa/doc/docSource/glossary/index.rst

 	UPnP
 		Short for Universal Plug and Play, a protocol defined by the UPnP Forum.
-The UPnP architecture offers pervasive peer-to-peer network connectivity of PCs of all form factors, intelligent appliances, and wireless devices.
+The UPnP architecture offers pervasive peer-to-peer network connectivity of PCs of all form, intelligent appliances, and wireless devices.
 The UPnP architecture is a distributed, open networking architecture that leverages TCP/IP and the Web to enable seamless proximity networking	in addition to control and data transfer among networked devices in the home, office, and everywhere in between.
 Documents can be found at `http://www.upnp.org <http://www.upnp.org>`_.